 Consult Planning frequently work with project managers and engineers to firm-up project costs for a subdivision proposal as part of due diligence feasibilities and/or the submission of ROL applications – ensuring projects are profitable.

 *Disclaimer: This information is for education purposes only and this general advice should not be relied upon in any particular situation or financial transaction.
 Whilst all care has been taken in the preparation of this advice, no responsibility will be held by Consult Planning Pty Ltd for any errors or omissions therein.
 Requirements often change and it is strongly recommended that any particular subdivision proposal is specifically reviewed by a Town Planning Consultant and Civil Engineer to identify any specific and unusual constraints which may apply.
 Councils also offer pre-lodgement meeting services and these can be beneficial in determining all constraints which may apply to a site.
-This information is accurate at the time of publishing being June 2016.
+This information is accurate at the time of publishing being June 2016 and also was reviewed in January 2018.